MintyFreshBun/MintyFreshBun/README.md

 ###

-<p align="left">My name is Miguel Amaral and I'm a Full-Stack Developer from Portugal!</p>
+<p align="left">My name is Miguel Amaral , I'm a Full-Stack Developer from Portugal!</p>

 ###